oceanprotocol/ocean.py/READMEs/consume-flow.md

 Now, you're Bob.
 You want to consume the dataset that Alice just published.
 The first step is to get 1.0 datatokens.
 Similar to any ERC20 token, options include (a) buy a datatoken in a data market, (b) buying it over-the-counter (OTC), (c) having Alice transfer a datatoken to you (`datatoken.transfer()`), or (d) having Alice mint one into your wallet.
 This README uses (d) - minting.

-Then, in the same console:
+In the same Python console as before:

 ```python
 # Initialize Bob's wallet